-Did you know that some people don’t use all the vacation days they are entitled to while others admit to working during this break?
+Did you know that most people don’t use all the vacation days they are entitled to while 64% admit to working during vacation break?
 Unfortunately, this is a common trend in the US, and it is something that can have detrimental effects on health and wellbeing over a longer period of time.
 Giving your mind and body time to rest is a key step towards feeling refreshed and finding balance in your lifestyle so it might be time to switch off and actually take those deserved vacation days for a well-rested and stress-free holiday.
 There are many reasons why taking a vacation is good for you, take a look at some of the top ways they can help both body and mind.

 It’s no surprise that when you go on vacation, you feel less stressed and more at peace than you would usually in your day-to-day life.
 Not only does a break help to relax you and take your mind off the hustle of work and life commitments, but it can also help to alleviate some symptoms that come along with work and life-related stress.
 It can reduce common ailments such as headaches, tension, backache and general muscle ache plus it is also said that these benefits last when you return home from your getaway and can give you a refreshed outlook on your homecoming.